Instructional design: 1980s

 Although interest in instructional design continued to be strong in business and the military, there was little evolution of ID in schools or higher education.

 However, educators and researchers began to consider how the personal computer could be used in a learning environment or a learning space.
-PLATO (Programmed Logic for Automatic Teaching Operation) is one example of how computers began to be integrated into instruction.
+PLATO is one example of how computers began to be integrated into instruction.
 Many of the first uses of computers in the classroom were for "drill and skill" exercises.
 There was a growing interest in how cognitive psychology could be applied to instructional design.

 1990s

-The influence of constructivist theory on instructional design became more prominent in the 1990s as a counterpoint to the more traditional cognitive learning theory.
-Constructivists believe that learning experiences should be "authentic" and produce real-world learning environments that allow learners to construct their own knowledge.
-This emphasis on the learner was a significant departure away from traditional forms of instructional design.

-Performance improvement was also seen as an important outcome of learning that needed to be considered during the design process.
-The World Wide Web emerged as an online learning tool with hypertext and hypermedia being recognized as good tools for learning.
-As technology advanced and constructivist theory gained popularity, technology's use in the classroom began to evolve from mostly drill and skill exercises to more interactive activities that required more complex thinking on the part of the learner.
-Rapid prototyping was first seen during the 1990s.
-In this process, an instructional design project is prototyped quickly and then vetted through a series of try and revise cycles.
-This is a big departure from traditional methods of instructional design that took far longer to complete.

-2000 - 2010

-Online learning became common.
-Technology advances permitted sophisticated simulations with authentic and realistic learning experiences.
+During the 1990s, performance improvement also emerged as a key goal in the design process.
+The rise of the Internet introduced new tools for online learning, which were seen as effective for supporting learning.
+As both technology and constructivist theory evolved, classroom practices shifted—from basic drill-and-practice methods to more interactive, cognitively demanding activities.

+By the late 1990s and early 2000s, the term learning design entered the field of educational technology.
+It reflected the idea that designers and instructors should choose an appropriate blend of behaviorist and constructivist strategies for their online courses.
+However, the underlying concept of designing for learning is likely as old as teaching itself.
+One definition describes learning design as “the description of the teaching-learning process that takes place in a unit of learning (e.g., a course, a lesson, or any other structured learning event).”

+2000–2010

-In 2008, the Association for Educational Communications and Technology (AECT) changed the definition of Educational Technology to "the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources".
+In 2008, the Association for Educational Communications and Technology changed the definition of educational technology to "the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources".

-2010 - 2020
+2010–2020

 Academic degrees focused on integrating technology, internet, and human–computer interaction with education gained momentum with the introduction of Learning Design and Technology (LDT) majors.
-Universities such as Bowling Green State University, Penn State, Purdue, San Diego State University, Stanford, Harvard University of Georgia, California State University, Fullerton, and Carnegie Mellon University have established undergraduate and graduate degrees in technology-centered methods of designing and delivering education.
+Universities such as Bowling Green State University, Pennsylvania State University, Purdue, San Diego State University, Stanford, Harvard University of Georgia, California State University, Fullerton, and Carnegie Mellon University have established undergraduate and graduate degrees in technology-centered methods of designing and delivering education.

 Informal learning became an area of growing importance in instructional design, particularly in the workplace.
 A 2014 study showed that formal training makes up only 4 percent of the 505 hours per year an average employee spends learning.
 It also found that the learning output of informal learning is equal to that of formal training.
 As a result of this and other research, more emphasis was placed on creating knowledge bases and other supports for self-directed learning.